Earl Cooley (smokejumper): Early life

-Cooley was born in Hardin, Montana in 1911.
-He was one of 11 children and grew up running through the woods and playing just like a normal kid.
-Hunting, trapping, and fishing were big parts of his life.
-He loved anything to do with the outdoors.
-When he was just a 12-year-old boy, his father suffered a substantial financial setback.
-(NYTimes).
+Cooley was born in Hardin, Montana, in 1911.
+He was one of 10 children.
+When he was 12 years old, his father suffered a substantial financial setback (NYTimes).
 He dropped out of school to help support his family.
 He relied on his abilities to hunt, fish, trap, and farm in order to help earn money.

 Education

 He went back to high school and graduated from the class of 1930.
 After graduation, he went on to attend and graduate from the forestry school at the University of Montana.

 Career

 In 1937, Cooley started his career with the Forest Service.
 The agency was looking for ways to improve the methods used to fight fires.
-Terrain in the mountains in the 1930s was almost inaccessible, and the roads almost nonexistent.
-(Bramwell).
+Terrain in the mountains in the 1930s was almost inaccessible, and the roads almost nonexistent (Bramwell).
 The challenge became focused on finding a way to get to the fire faster.
-The agency came up with an idea on attaching “water bombs” to a plane to drop on the fire.
-Although the idea was tested several times, it proved ineffective and was cancelled.
-(NY times) Cooley thought he could do something with the plane and brought up the idea of smokejumping – parachuting out of an airplane into a fire to get it under control.
-This had been tried and appeared to prove true in other countries including Russia and Germany.
-(Bramwell) Many American pilots were unsure about the idea of dropping firefighters into a fire from the air.
-There are many factors that can go wrong and they were reluctant and hesitant at the idea.
-Cooley and a partner by the name of Rufus Robinson began to toil with the notion.
+Cooley advocated for the idea of smokejumping – parachuting out of an airplane to a fire to reach it more quickly.
+This had been tried successfully in other countries including Russia and Germany (Bramwell).

-On July 12, 1940, Cooley and Robinson got their chance to test their idea.
-The twenty-eight-year-old who had been building roads, towers, and various other structures for the service was ready for the challenge.
-A forest fire had sprung up along Martin Creek in the Naz Perce National Forest.
-Robinson jumped first followed by Cooley.
-(Bushey) Their supplies were dropped on the planes’ next pass.
-(NY times) The next day when the four-man crew reached them, they had the fire under control.
-They turned around and hiked the 28 miles back to camp.
-(Bushey).
+On July 12, 1940, Cooley first tested the idea.
+A forest fire had sprung up along Martin Creek in the Nez Perce National Forest.
+A crew of two, including Cooley, parachuted to the fire and were dropped additional gear, in a successful proof of the idea (Bushey).

-After the service set up the smokejumpers, Cooley began training other young men on how to do exactly the same thing he did.
+After the Forest Service set up the smokejumpers, Cooley began training new smokejumpers.
 He trained men for what the National Service called “10 o'clock men”, meaning that they could have the fire out by 10 o'clock, on the morning after they had been dispatched (Bramwell).